RobRendell/gTove/README.md

 ---

+* Adding a scenario with minis with old (i.e. missing) visibility values to a tabletop didn't update to default values.
+* touch gesture with grid snap - after rotating, mini ended up moving off the grid

+* Give haptic feedback on long press to start rubber band (and other times?): window.navigator.vibrate(200); // vibrate for 200ms
 * Change rubberBandGroup context to a set of functions to modify selected, rather than a mutable object.
 * Disable "Pick all selected" if none of them can be picked.
 * "Select all here" button/control-A on file browser.